When the righteous are in authority, the people rejoice: but when the wicked beareth rule, the people mourn.

 The proverb does not apply to all men: the wicked love wicked rulers, for they promote and protect their sins.
 Many nations have loved and do love atheistic and profane rulers.
 The people of this proverb are God’s saints, especially those of Israel.
 Solomon taught his son godly motivation by looking out for noble citizens and honoring them.

 Many nations have never had a righteous ruler, so they never had this reason to rejoice.
-However, even in nations that did not know better, even where there were few saints living, a considerate king that protected and provided for his people was a joyful thing.
-Violent tyrants, such as Herod the Great, who slew the children under two around Bethlehem, caused great mourning among even the most calloused people (Mat 2:16-18).
+However, even in nations that did not know better, even where there were few believers living, a considerate king that protected and provided for his people was a joyful thing.
+Violent tyrants, such as Herod the Great, who slew the children under two around Bethlehem, caused great mourning among even calloused citizens (Matt 2:16-18).

 The political observation is true.
 When King Ahasuerus promoted Haman in Persia, the capital city of Shushan was perplexed at the rise of that wicked man (Es 3:15).
 But when righteous Mordecai replaced him, it rejoiced and was glad (Es 8:15).
 Israel rejoiced when Solomon took the throne, but they rebelled when his son Rehoboam succeeded him.

-America enters the 21st Century appearing to be a Christian nation under righteous rulers.
-But God's saints mourn, because the wicked rule!
-They protect infanticide, child rebellion, pornography, labor rebellion, sodomy, Islamic moon worship, adultery, evolution, foolish divorces, national indebtedness, and lascivious entertainment.
-Saying or singing, "God Bless America," does not prove anything but ignorance or hypocrisy.
+America in the 21st century appears to be a Christian nation under righteous rulers.
+But true Christians mourn, because the wicked rule.
+They protect infanticide, child rebellion, pornography, labor rebellion, sodomy, Islamic moon worship, adultery, evolution, treacherous divorces, national indebtedness, and lascivious entertainment.
+Saying or singing, “God Bless America,” does not prove anything but ignorance or hypocrisy.